-There are multiple pedestrian facilities on the A82/A83 within the scheme extent.
-Sections of paved pedestrian footpath lie adjacent to both carriageways throughout the scheme extent, and several crossing points and bus stops are located adjacent to both carriageways throughout the scheme extent.
-There are no core paths, National Cycle Network (NCN) routes or walking routes as listed on WalkHighlands within the scheme extents.
+The scheme traverses an entirely urban landscape.
+As a result, there is a large number of pedestrian facilities within the scheme extent.
+There are sections of paved pedestrian footpath which lie adjacent to both carriageways throughout the scheme extent.
+One core path (ID: 13985) diverges from the northbound footpath at the southern scheme extent which allows access to, and continues through, Tomnahurich Cemetery.
+There is also a large number of other pedestrian facilities such as crossing points and bus stops adjacent to both carriageways throughout the scheme extent.
+There are no National Cycle Network (NCN) routes or walking routes as listed on WalkHighlands within the scheme extents.